awstiber/cloudtrail_log_monitoring_workshop_hugo/content/metrics/_viewmetrics.md

 The following screen shows the different dimensions by which the metrics are being collected.
 ![Metrics2](/images/metrics/view-metrics-2.PNG?classes=shadow)

 Select `ClusterName, ServiceName` dimension so we can take a look at the metrics there.
-If you had more than one EKS cluster in the account you will see all the cluster names listed there.
-To apply a filter and see only the `petsite` cluster, just click on the clustername on any of the rows and select `Add to search` which will apply a filter called `ClusterName="Services..."`.
+To apply a filter, just click on the clustername on any of the rows and select `Add to search` which will apply a filter called `ClusterName="Services..."`.

 ![Metrics3](/images/metrics/view-metrics-3.PNG?classes=shadow)